redcross/smoke-alarm-portal/INSTALL.md

 5. Set up the live config files.
 Note that there are multiple files to be edited here.

-  1. Do `cp config.js.tmpl config.js` and edit the `config.js` file:
+  1. Do `cp config.js.tmpl config.js`.
+For dev, don't edit the file `config.js`, just leave the placeholders intact and go to step 2.
+For non-dev, edit the `config.js` file:

         * Update `exports.companyName`,
         `exports.projectName`, `exports.signupEnabled`,`exports.systemEmail`, and
         `exports.cryptoKey`.

-  2. Do `cp config/config.json.tmpl config/config.json`, edit the `config/config.json`:
+  2. Do `cp config/config.json.tmpl config/config.json`.
+For dev, don't edit the file `config.js`, just leave the placeholders intact and go to step 3.
+For non-dev, edit the `config/config.json`:

         * Fill in database usernames and passwords, and the Mailgun.com API key and sender information that the app will use to send out email notifications.
 You can modify one of the existing top-level environments listed in `config.json` or set up a whole new environment, e.g., "demo" (e.g., based